-If you have mild liver function and denied life insurance, try to reapply with other insurance carrier or get a new medical exam to get a better rate.
+If you have a mild liver function and are denied life insurance, try to reapply with another insurance carrier or get a new medical exam to get a better rate.

 From the point of view of the insurance companies, the existence of blood or protein in your urine could indicate kidney disease.
 This is the reason why life insurance companies would typically reject a life insurance application.

-If you just discovered on the life insurance medical exam that you have any form of Hepatitis, it would mean a decline.
+If you just discovered that you have any form of Hepatitis on the life insurance medical exam, it would mean a decline.
 However, Hepatitis B or C that has been diagnosed and treated will not cause you denial once your treatment is complete.

 To get life insurance coverage, you must first begin some type of treatment for Hepatitis.
 The treatment regimen can make you qualify for life insurance approval at a later date.